At the recent San Francisco Chronicle Wine Competition, we were awarded three Best of Class awards.

-The Living Well is a safe place to which Yates County residents can turn in times of need.
-Founded in Penn Yan in 2014, The Well's mission is to connect people to solutions so that they may thrive.
-Their programs provide emergency access to food, person hygiene and cleaning products; funds to prevent utility shut-offs and prescription discontinuation; and support for residents navigating grief and cancer diagnoses.
-Their outreach efforts focus on building a caring community by helping Yates County residents in crises get the services for which they qualify.
+The Living Well's mission is to connect people to solutions so they may thrive.
+Their programs provide emergency access to food, personal hygiene and cleaning products; funds to prevent utility shut-offs and prescription discontinuation; and support for residents navigating grief and cancer diagnoses.

 The HOPE Center Keuka Food Pantry is fighting hunger one day at a time.
 In addition to regular access to healthy food, with assistance from the Keuka Food Pantry, families are able to prepare a special meal for the holidays.

 Milly’s Pantry fosters equal opportunity for success, self-sufficiency, and confidence for all Yates County children by providing nourishment and academic support.

 In addition, staff members of Keuka Spring volunteered at the Living Well Mission in December on a Salvation Army Food Box Distribution Day, packing lunches, unloading supplies, and sorting and organizing food donations.
 As the food boxes were being moved from trucks to The Well, there were several people who noticed the efforts of the volunteers and stopped to request their own food box.
 The Well was able to support these additional requests for food boxes through supplies in their emergency food pantry.
 The winery staff look forward to doing more volunteering in the upcoming year.